jadu/pulsar/docs/02_Layouts/01_Tabbed_Layout.md

 	{% endblock %}

 Each tab's ID attribute will be automatically generated in the format `tab_x` to match those created by the `html.tabs` helper.

+## Active Tab

+You can choose which tab to have open when the page is first viewed by setting the `active_tab` variable in your view.
+The first tab is always opened by default.

+	{% set active_tab = 2 %}